 Research Interests - Paleoecology, Stratigraphic Paleobiology, Quantitative Methods

 I use the fossil record to study how ecosystems evolved through time in order to understand the environmental controls on biotic crises.
 Specifically, I focus on Paleozoic brachiopods and use a combination of morphometric analyses, sedimentology, stratigraphic interpretations, and multivariate statistics to understand why species evolve, prefer certain environments, and ultimately go extinct.
-Studying extinction and evolution in the past can offer insight into how marine ecosystems might be affected by the current biodiversity crisis.

 Morphological change at the Late Ordovican mass extinction